sandipchitale/spotlight/README.md

 A macOS Spotlight–style launcher for **Linux**, **macOS**, and **Windows**, built with **Electron**, **Vite**, and **Tailwind CSS v4**.

 A frameless, transparent, always-on-top window renders a horizontal pill-shaped search field with a progressive-disclosure row of four circular quick-action buttons.
-Each button opens a themed popup dialog from which you can launch native apps or open web destinations in your default browser.
+Each button opens a themed popup dialog from which you can launch native apps, open web destinations in your default browser, or preview placeholder actions.
 The bar is summoned system-wide via `Ctrl+Alt+Space` — first press cold-starts and keeps the process resident, subsequent presses toggle visibility in ~5 ms via a POSIX signal.

 ## Screenshot